geniza-ai/scrapeomatic/README.md

 ## TikTok
 To pull data from TikTok, simply create a TikTok object, then call the `collect(<username>)` method.

+** Note:  TikTok made some breaking changes to their UI.
+Currently the collect method will retrieve profile metadata, but not the video list. **

 ### Example Usage

 ```python